Imprint and Privacy Policy

 9.1 Data Protection Claims

-We grant data subjects all claims in accordance with the applicable data protection law.
+We grant data subjects all rights provided under the applicable data protection law.
 In particular, data subjects have the following rights:

-• Access: Data subjects may request information on whether we process personal data about them and, if so, what personal data it is.
-Data subjects also receive the information necessary to assert their data protection claims and ensure transparency.
-This includes the processed personal data itself, but also information on the purpose of processing, the retention period, any disclosure or export of data to other countries, and the origin of the personal data.
+• Access: Data subjects can request information on whether we process personal data about them and, if so, which personal data is being processed.
+They also receive the information necessary to assert their data protection claims and ensure transparency.
+This includes the processed personal data itself, as well as details on the purpose of processing, the retention period, any disclosure or transfer of data to other countries, and the origin of the personal data.

-• Correction and Restriction: Data subjects may correct inaccurate personal data, complete incomplete data, and restrict the processing of their data.
+• Correction and Restriction: Data subjects can correct incorrect personal data, complete incomplete data, and request the restriction of data processing.

-• Deletion and Objection: Data subjects may request the deletion of personal data (“right to be forgotten”) and object to the processing of their data with future effect.
+• Deletion and Objection: Data subjects can request the deletion of personal data (“right to be forgotten”) and object to the processing of their data with effect for the future.

-• Data Release and Transfer: Data subjects may request the release of personal data or the transfer of their data to another controller.
+• Data Portability: Data subjects can request the release of their personal data or the transfer of their data to another controller.

-We may defer, restrict, or deny the exercise of data subjects’ rights within the legally permissible framework.
-We may inform data subjects of any requirements that need to be met to exercise their data protection claims.
-For example, we may refuse access entirely or partially by referencing trade secrets or the protection of other persons.
-We may also refuse the deletion of personal data by referencing legal retention obligations.
+We may defer, limit, or deny the exercise of data subject rights to the extent legally permissible.
+We may also inform data subjects of any conditions they must fulfill to exercise their data protection rights.
+For example, we may deny access to information in whole or in part by referring to confidentiality obligations, overriding interests, or the protection of other persons.
+Similarly, we may refuse to delete personal data, particularly due to legal retention obligations.

-We may exceptionally charge fees for the exercise of rights.
-We will inform data subjects in advance about any costs.
+In exceptional cases, we may impose costs for the exercise of rights.
+We will inform data subjects in advance about any potential costs.

-We are required to take appropriate measures to identify data subjects who request access or assert other rights.
-Data subjects are obliged to cooperate in this process.
+We are obligated to take appropriate measures to verify the identity of data subjects requesting access or asserting other rights.
+Data subjects are required to cooperate in this verification process.

-Data subjects have the right to enforce their data protection claims through legal action or to file a report or complaint with a data protection supervisory authority.
+Data subjects have the right to assert their data protection claims through legal proceedings or to file a complaint with a data protection supervisory authority.

 European data protection supervisory authorities are organized as members of the European Data Protection Board (EDPB).
-In some member states within the European Economic Area (EEA), data protection supervisory authorities are structured federally, particularly in Germany.
+In some European Economic Area (EEA) member states, data protection supervisory authorities are structured federally, particularly in Germany.

 10. Use of the Website